jbshep/hello-db/README.md

 # hello-db

 This is a short-lived public project for my DevOps students.
 The goal is to see how to separate the database from the rest of the application so that when we spin up a container, we can somehow "lift" the database into existence.
+The database itself should not be part of the container image.